County of Brant: Invention of the telephone

 Alexander Graham Bell invented the telephone at his father's homestead, Melville House, now the Bell Homestead National Historic Site.
 At the time, the homestead was in the County, outside the Brantford city limits.
 In a 1906 speech, Bell made the following comment, "the telephone problem was solved, and it was solved at my father's home".
 As well, two of the first successful voice transmissions of any notable distance were made in early August 1876, between the telegraph office in Brantford, Ontario and Melville House and Between Paris and Brantford.

 Canada's first telephone factory, created and operated by James Cowherd, was also located in Brantford from about 1879 until his death in 1881.
 The first telephone business office which opened in 1877, not far from the Bell Homestead, was then located in the County just outside Brantford.

 Geography

 Communities

 In addition to Brantford, population centres in Brant are Paris, St. George and Burford.
-Smaller communities in the municipality include Bishopsgate, Burtch, Cainsville, Cathcart, East Oakland, Etonia, Fairfield, Falkland, Glen Morris, Gobles, Harley, Harrisburg, Hatchley, Langford, Lockie, Maple Grove, Middleport, Mount Pleasant, Mount Vernon, New Durham, Newport, Northfield, Northfield Centre, Oakland, Onondaga, Osborne Corners, and Scotland.
+Smaller communities in the municipality include Bishopsgate, Burtch, Cainsville, Cathcart, East Oakland, Etonia, Fairfield, Falkland, Glen Morris, Gobles, Harley, Harrisburg, Hatchley, Langford, Lockie, Maple Grove, Middleport, Mount Pleasant, Mount Vernon, New Durham, Newport, Northfield, Northfield Centre, Oakhill, Oakland, Onondaga, Osborne Corners, and Scotland.